Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Simulation Study

-Point estimates of the stationary points can be obtained from the posterior distributions of $t$.
-Here we use as posterior summary the highest posterior density (HPD) interval, that not only provides a Bayesian credible interval for $t$ but also gives a natural way to estimate the number of stationary points $M$ as the number of discrete segments that compose the HPD interval.
-From a practical point of view, empirical estimates of the HPD interval for $t$ can be calculated as follows: Given the posterior samples of $t$, one can obtain the estimated density of $t$, say $g(t)$, and then the $100(1-\alpha)\%$ HPD interval is the subset $C(g_{\alpha})$ of $\mc{X}$ such that $C(g_{\alpha}) = \left\{t:g(t) \geq g_{\alpha} \right\}$ where $g_{\alpha}$ is the largest constant such that $P\left(t \in C(g_{\alpha})\right) \geq 1 - \alpha$.
-Given the HPD interval, an estimate of the $j$-th stationary point is derived as the maximum a posteriori (MAP) estimate calculated as the mode of the $j$-the segment identified by the HPD interval.
+Point estimates of the stationary points can be obtained from the posterior distributions of $t$. by calculating HPD intervals and MAP estimates, as explained above.
 For our single-DGP model, the empirical 95\% HPD intervals averaged over 100 simulated data were $(0.253, 0.555)$ for $\hat{t}_1$ and $(1.325, 1.648)$ for $\hat{t}_2$.
-Furthermore, root mean square errors (RMSE) between the true and estimated stationary points, averaged over the 100 simulated datasets as RMSE$(\hat{t}_j)$ = $\sqrt{\frac{\sum_{l=1}^{100}(\hat{t}_j^{(l)} - t_j)^2}{100}}$, with $\hat{t}_j^{(l)}$ the estimate of $t_j$ in the $l$-th simulated data set, were RMSE$(\hat{t}_1)$= {0.0533} and RMSE$(\hat{t}_2)$= {0.0749}, demonstrating that the single-DGP approach with HPD-based estimation provides high estimation accuracy.
-As for comparison with NKS, let $\hat{t}_1^{(l)}$ and $\hat{t}_2^{(l)}$ be the stationary points located in $0 < x < 1$ and $1 < x < 2$, respectively, for the $l$-th data set.
-We got RMSE$(\hat{t}_1)=0.1410$ and RMSE($\hat{t}_2$)=0.1760.
+Furthermore, root mean square errors (RMSE) between the true and estimated stationary points, averaged over the 100 simulated datasets as RMSE$(\hat{t}_j)$ = $\sqrt{\frac{\sum_{l=1}^{100}(\hat{t}_j^{(l)} - t_j)^2}{100}}$, with $\hat{t}_j^{(l)}$ the estimate of $t_j$ in the $l$-th simulated data set, were RMSE$(\hat{t}_1)$= {0.0415} and RMSE$(\hat{t}_2)$= {0.0456}, demonstrating that single-DGP with HPD-based estimation provides high estimation accuracy.
+For a comparison, with NKS we got RMSE$(\hat{t}_1)=0.1410$ and RMSE($\hat{t}_2$)=0.1760.
+Standard GPR does not provide a posterior estimate of $t$, although additional steps can be employed to find stationary points for each posterior samples of $f$, for example by empirically finding the points such that the sign of the difference of differences of $f$ changes.
+These samples of $t$ have variable dimensions, posing challenges to posterior summary.
+When implementing such strategy, we calculated HPD regions based on the posterior of $t$ and determined MAP estimates within each interval.
+With this procedure, we obtained RMSE$(\hat{t}_1)=0.0431$ and RMSE($\hat{t}_2$)=0.0483.
+We remark that this strategy is sub-optimal as it requires an ad-hoc step to obtain the posterior of $t$.

-Additional simulations can be found in the Supplementary Material.
-First, we investigate the effect of the signal-to-noise ratio (SNR) and the sample size on estimation.
-Results for small sample sizes and small SNRs show that, while GPR cannot capture the correct shape of the true function, in situations where the true function has some stationary points providing derivative information does enhance estimation.
-We also evaluate the effect of the choice of the kernel function by repeating the simulations with a Mat\'ern kernel.
-While this function is not strictly differentiable everywhere, it does admit weak derivatives.
+Additional simulations with different signal-to-noise ratios (SNR) and sample sizes, and sensitivity analyses, are in the Supporting Information.
+Results show that, in situations where the true function has some stationary points, providing derivative information does enhance estimation.
+We also repeat simulations with a Mat\'ern kernel.